joppuyo/acf-image-aspect-ratio-crop/README.md

 ### Can I access metadata in the original image from a cropped image?

-Yes, the original image id is saved as `acf_image_aspect_ratio_crop_original_image_id` key in the cropped image attachment.
-Use this key to fetch meta information about the original image.
+Yes, the original image data such as is saved under `original_image` key in the returned ACF array.
+You can access data such as alt text, description and title this way.

 ## Thanks